gwastro/pycbc/docs/install.rst

 You can then make changes to your PyCBC source code in the directory ``$NAME/src/pycbc``

 You can also use the repository created by pip as your working repository, creating branches, commits, and `pull requests <https://help.github.com/articles/creating-a-pull-request/>`_ as you need to.
-To keep your repository in sync with the ligo-cbc/pycbc repository, you can read the GitHub instructions that explaion how to `sync a fork of a repository to keep it up-to-date with the upstream repository. <https://help.github.com/articles/syncing-a-fork/>`_.
+To keep your repository in sync with the ligo-cbc/pycbc repository, you can read the GitHub instructions that explain how to `sync a fork of a repository to keep it up-to-date with the upstream repository. <https://help.github.com/articles/syncing-a-fork/>`_.

 .. note::